Tiana's Bayou Adventure: Development

 In June 2024, on the subject of the ride's final drop, Carter stated: "this particular flume configuration has always been a rite-of-passage type attraction for young kids, [...] when you think about Tiana [...] she's inviting and welcoming and wanting everyone to participate, we thought by celebrating [the drop] and making it a fun challenge, we were opening it up to a wider audience."
 Smith stated that they wanted park guests to feel a sense of celebration with the drop instead of apprehension; "It is a rite of passage, but you're going to this moment, to this place, to be at a party."

 During D23: The Ultimate Disney Fan Event in August 2024, it was announced that Tiana's Bayou Adventure would open at Disneyland on November 15, 2024.
-To coincide with the opening of the attraction, Critter Country (the area at Disneyland where Splash Mountain was located) was renamed Bayou Country.
+To coincide with the opening, Critter Country (the area at Disneyland where Splash Mountain was located) was renamed Bayou Country.

+Incidents

+In June 2026, while riding the attraction at Disneyland, a 13 year old boy stood up and fell during the 50 foot drop.
+He was taken to the hospital and was released.
+Following this as well as other incidents in which guests were standing up during the ride, in August 2026 Disneyland installed various warning signs in the queue emphasizing that "Failure to stay seated will result in removal from the park".